Community Assistance & Information

 - Budgets passed by the board of directors must also be approved by the Department of Local Government Finance.

-- Conservancy districts are also subject to periodic audits by the State Board of Accounts.
+- Conservancy districts are required to submit annual budgets and expenses and are also subject to periodic audits by the State Board of Accounts.

 - Permits from various local, State and Federal agencies may be required for various work conducted by a Conservancy District.